North Ryde

 North Ryde has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 35 projects likely impacting the area.
+AreaSearch has identified 35 projects likely to impact the area.
 Notable projects include Lachlan's Line Precinct, Lachlan's Line Building A (24-storey), Triniti Lighthouse Build-to-Rent, and Macquarie Park Education Campus.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.